hidefromkgb/DPengine/readme.md

 The source code is meant to be built via either Code::Blocks IDE or makefiles included in the project.

-N.B.: to be able to build on Windows using Code::Blocks, go to Settings → Compiler and Debugger → Toolchain Executables, and change 'Make program' to 'mingw32-make.exe'.
+N.B.: to be able to build on Windows using Code::Blocks 10.05, go to Settings → Compiler and Debugger → Toolchain Executables, and change 'Make program' to 'mingw32-make.exe'.
 It`s how it was meant to be.
+More recent versions ship with correct settings.

+N.B.: to build and run DPE on Linux, install the following packages:

+1. make
+1. gcc
+1. mesa-common-dev
+1. libgtk2.0-dev
+1. libgtkglext1-dev
+1. libcurl4-openssl-dev
+1. libssl-dev

 ## Releases